 To get the most out of this year, we thought to start off by giving you some productivity tips.
 Because let’s face it, starting back at work after a nice long holiday is not the easiest thing!
 At least for most people.
-So, here are 4 ways you can effectively boost your productivity in 2020 and help you remove that mental block.
+So, here are our top tips for improving business productivity in 2020 and beyond to help you remove that mental block and boost your productivity.

+your productivity.
 Start with the BIG question.
 What do you really want for your life right now?
-What are your goals?
+What are your

 After you’ve done your daily, weekly and monthly planning, schedule your other tasks around this.
 And this is where prioritisation comes in.

 Whether you have a clear to-do list of things to tick off or your approach is to tackle tasks head-on in random order, the following quadrant from Stephen Covey, the author of 7 Habits of Highly Effective People, will help you get your priorities on track.

 On one of the quadrant axes, you have Important vs Not